 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design, clad externally with tiles and incorporating tiled ridges and cement verges.
-There are metal flashings.
-A restricted inspection of the roof void was carried out via the ceiling hatch within the first floor landing.
-Where seen, the roof is of timber construction with wood wool sarking panels.
-The roof space has been insulated at joist level with a glass wool quilt.
+The roof over the original building is of pitched profile, clad externally with slates and incorporating both slate and flat felt clad dormer projections, sealed to the main roof with metal flashings.
+The roof over the front projection is of monopitched profile, clad with slates and incorporating metal flashings.
+An inspection of the roof void over the original building only was possible.
+Where seen, the roof is of timber construction with timber sarking boards.
+Felt has been laid below the slates and above the sarking timbers.
+Insulation material was noted at joist level.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods are of PVC.
+The rainwater goods are of pvc.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity concrete block construction, roughcast externally with facing brick features.
-Cavity wall insulation would appear to have been installed.
+The main walls to the original building are of solid stone construction, cement pointed.
+The main walls to the front projection would appear of solid concrete block construction, roughcast externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of PVC double glazed design.
-The external doors to the front and rear are of PVC and double glazed panel design.
-Externally there are PVC fascia and soffit boards.
+The windows are of pvc double glazed design.
+The external door to the subject property is of pvc frame and double glazed panel design.
+Externally there are areas of pvc cladding.
 External decorations Visually inspected.
-Low maintenance PVC.
-Conservatories / porches Not applicable.
-Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-There is a detached one and a half size garage of concrete block construction, roughcast externally under a mono pitched and profile sheet metal roof.
-Internally there is a solid concrete floor and the walls are unlined.
-There is a metal vehicular access door although this was not tested.
+Low maintenance pvc.
+Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings Visually inspected.
+There are external stores, one of which is of timber frame construction, timber clad under a sheet metal roof.
+The other store is of solid stone construction, cement pointed with concrete block and roughcast areas, under a monopitched and slate clad roof.
+Internally there is a solid concrete floor.
 Outside areas and boundaries Visually inspected.
-The subjects occupy an irregular shaped site with a driveway to the front and side along with a garden/yard area to the rear.
-Boundaries to the site would appear to be defined by timber fences along with concrete block walls.
-The exact boundaries pertaining to the subject property should be confirmed with reference to the Title Deeds.
+The subjects occupy an irregular shaped site with areas of garden and a driveway to the front.
+Boundaries would appear to be defined by concrete block walls although the exact boundaries pertaining to the subject property should be confirmed with reference to the Title Deeds.
 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard and of timber lath and plaster.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plasterboard, timber lath and plaster and of plastered on the hard construction.
+Internal walls are of plasterboard and of timber lath and plaster.